arminarj/Factorized-Multimodal-Transformer/readme.md

-# Convolution Attention Transformer with Multiple Heads Per Attention Group And Separate Convolution per Head
+# Code for Factorized Multimodal Transformer

 This is a transformer encoder model where there are multiple attention groups in each encoder layer.
 An attention group focuses on a unique combination of modalities, ranging from 1 modality to all